-The work of the Medical Technology Laboratory is now carried out by the Biomedical Engineering Research Group.
+The work of the Medical Technology Laboratory is now carried out within the Biomedical Engineering Research Group.

-The Medical Technology Laboratory hosted research projects that aimed to promote early diagnosis and improve monitoring of a range of medical conditions.
+The Medical Technology Laboratory hosts research projects that aimed to promote early diagnosis and improve monitoring of a range of medical conditions.

-The laboratory promoted and hosted projects that arose from the ideas of undergraduate students.
+The laboratory promotes and hosts projects that arise from the ideas of medical and engineering undergraduate and postgraduate students.

 Contact Stephen Hughes at email@example.com for more information.

 German Jordanian University, Marhaba, Jordan – use of inkjet-printed strain gauges for respiratory monitoring